A Bright Future for the Church in America

 The children from these families have much lower "attrition rates."
 That is, they are much less likely to abandon their faith as they grow into adulthood.
 Their parents, many of whom painfully witnessed many or most of their relatives and close friends reject the Church, are well aware of the spiritual challenges facing their children, having run the gauntlet themselves.
 These parents consciously and actively work to successfully guide their children through the spiritual minefield of secular culture.

-As noted above, the extraordinary growth and evangelical impact of the Traditional Latin Mass, now widely available all over America after being unleashed in 2007 in Pope Benedict XVI's motu proprio, Summorum Pontificum, is attracting large numbers of faithful Catholics all over the world, and continues to grow in popularity despite Pope Francis' efforts to suppress it with his own motu proprio, Traditionis Custodes, in 2021.
+As noted above, the extraordinary growth and evangelical impact of the Traditional Latin Mass, now widely available all over America after being unleashed in 2007 in Pope Benedict XVI's motu proprio, Summorum Pontificum, is attracting large numbers of faithful Catholics all over the world, and continues to grow in popularity despite Pope Francis' multiple efforts to suppress it.

 Two into Two Hundred

-Although still a minority of practicing Catholics, these "third generation" children are entering and will enter a much more potent, energized, and faithful Catholic environment over the next two decades than did the second generation under Pope John II.
-Their sons and daughters with vocations will enjoy multiple options for orthodox seminaries, convents, and dioceses, along with support from an increasing number of solid pastors and bishops after ordination or taking religious vows.
+Although still a minority of practicing Catholics, these "third generation" children have entered or are entering adulthood, and they will enjoy a much more potent, energized, and faithful Catholic environment over the next two decades than did the second generation under Pope John II.
+Their sons and daughters with vocations will benefit from multiple options for orthodox seminaries, convents, and dioceses, along with support from an increasing number of solid pastors and bishops after ordination or taking religious vows.
 Detailed surveys taken every decade confirm that the vast and growing majority of seminarians are orthodox in belief and practice.
 (Of significant note, in 2011 the number of seminarians in the United States increased for the first time in decades.)

 Additionally, there are now multiple options for faithful Catholic colleges in every region of the country, along with the Cardinal Newman Society, an apostolate which helps parents locate them.
 There will be an expanding cornucopia of intellectual and educational material from numerous publishing houses, websites, and other media apostolates to provide for independent formation within those families still struggling for support within liberal or partially compromised dioceses.
 Based on our interactions with present-day students and two decades worth of graduates of these faithful colleges, second generation parents, many with siblings who fell away by haphazardly entering less-than-faithful marriages, seem to have learned to take an active role in providing opportunity and guidance for their children when it comes to choosing from a growing population of potential spouses faithful to Catholic teaching.

-Instead of one or two of these families in a parish, there will soon be a handful, then dozens, and ultimately a majority of the members of any given parish.
+Instead of one or two of these families in a parish, there will soon be a handful, then dozens, and ultimately a majority of the members of any given parish (even as the actual number of parishes shrinks dramatically as the "gray-haired" generation passes).
 Lay Catholics of these second and third generation families, along with an expanding influx of "reverts," will influence all aspects of parish life over the next few decades, supported by ever larger numbers of faithful priests, including taking more responsibility for baptismal formation, marriage preparation, religious education, parochial school administration, and RCIA programs.
 Empowered by the authentic teachings of Vatican II regarding lay responsibility, and with the precedent and inspiration of two generations of lay Catholic apostolic activity and institution-building, coming generations of faithful Catholic laymen will not hesitate to jump into the fray.
 As a result, fewer souls will be lost to the Culture of Death from the twenty percent who still regularly attend Sunday Mass.

 As for the majority of the twenty percent of Catholics who do not currently adhere to (or even know) the complete teachings of the Church but still attend Sunday Mass, some, perhaps many, will leave as the new generation of bishops, priests, nuns and laymen charitably and confidently present the authentic teachings of the Church to either embrace or reject.
 Yet more than ever before, many will be "reverted" as they are finally given a chance to freely accept the true teachings of the Church for the first time since the 1960s, and just as importantly, are influenced by the examples and efforts of devout Catholic families all around them.